Celeste3140/Regex-Tutorial/README.md

 ### Character Classes
 Character classes matches a single character out of several ones.

-. mactches any single character
+* "." matches any single character

-\d matches any numerical digit, same as [0-9]
+* "\d" matches any numerical digit, same as [0-9]

-\s matches any whitespace character
+* "\s" matches any whitespace character

-\w any numerical or alpanumeric character including "_"
+* "\w" any numerical or alpanumeric character including "_"

 ### Flags
+Flags changes regex searches by changing the default searching behavior.
+Flags are added at the end of an expression and define how these searches will be changes.

+* "g" - Global: search for all occurances

+* "i" -

+* "s" -

+* "m" -

+* "y" -

+* "u" -

 ### Grouping and Capturing